MarienvanLoon/programming-for-economists/source/markdown.rst

 tutorials
 ---------

 Learning markdown is easy.
 Simply google "markdown tutorial" or "markdown cheatsheet".
 It is easy to practice in your jupyter notebook.
-Start a new notebook. ....
+Start a new notebook, change the "type" of the first cell in the notebook from `code` to `markdown`.
+There are two ways to do this:

+* click on the dropdown menu at the top of the page which says `code` with small up and down arrows and change it to `markdown`
+* when in the cell press "ESC", "m" and "ENTER"; this changes the cell into a markdown cell

+Then type your markdown and press "SHIFT" + "ENTER" simultaneously; presto! this is what it looks like.